AndersDeath/diary2/000-current.md

 # 04 December - Monday - Berlin - 440 day of immigration

-Today we were in sparkasse and actually they opened an acoount to me.
+Today we were in sparkasse and actually they opened an account to me.